Introduction

 -

-Conduct a Thorough Pre-Operational Inspection: Before using a hoist, inspect it meticulously for any visible damage or malfunctions.
+Conduct a Thorough Pre-Operational Inspection: Before operating a lift, inspect it meticulously for any visible damage or malfunctions.
 Key components such as brakes, controls, and safety features must be checked to guarantee optimal performance.
 A robust pre-operational inspection is vital, especially considering that in 2023, there was a reported increase in fatalities related to electrocution and electric shock by 47% compared to the previous year.
 This is particularly important given that most fatalities and major injuries occur on construction sites, as highlighted in the case study titled "MCWPs & CH by Location."

 -